leonardinius/leonardinius.github.io/_drafts/devops-101-on-saltstack-example.md

 And here it begins, The Struggle

-## Operations struggle
+## The STRUGGLE

-The struggle for resolution in my practice quite often begins with search for mystic 'Golden Hammer', some particular tool or set of tools, which would make all the hard work and defeat all problems.
-[Devops][devops] is new promising sexy buzzword glossing all around on top of _i-cloudy i-thingy_ and claims to address exactly that.
+The struggle for resolution in my practice quite often begins with search for mystic 'Golden Hammer', some particular practice or set of tools, which would do all the hard work instead of me and would make all hard problems to vanish away.
+[DevOps] [devops] is such new promising sexy buzzword glossing all around on top of _i-cloudy i-thingy_ and claims to address exactly that.

 __tl; dr;__ In business there is no place for separate development and operations teams working independently in isolated environments.
 There is ONLY